mdb/QuietLogger/readme.txt

 the typography will render as Times, Times New Roman, or a generic serif font.

 Quiet Logger does not support widgets.

+The design does not account for the use of avatars.
+In the Wordpress administration, navigate to Settings > Discussion, tick "Don't show avatars," and "Save changes" to turn off the use of avatars.